-Many of the mathematics courses use mathematical software such as Maple and statistics software such as Minitab to facilitate computation and aid mathematical reasoning.
+Many of the mathematics courses use mathematical software to facilitate computation and aid mathematical reasoning.

 MA-103 Quantitative Methods (Fall & Spring; Yearly; 3.00 Credits; Q) This course prepares students to be quantitatively literate citizens in today's world.
 By learning to think critically about quantitative issues, students will be able to make responsible decisions in their daily lives.
 Problems are analyzed and solved using numerical, graphical, statistical, and algebraic reasoning.
 Technology is used to help visualize data and facilitate calculations, as well as to present quantitative output and verbal arguments.

 MA-109 Mathematical Problem Solving (Variable; Yearly; 3.00 Credits; QM,WK-FR) In this course, students use unsophisticated math to find solutions to problems.
 Many of the math concepts will be familiar but there are some that will be new.
 The focus will be on using math creatively to answer questions of interest.
 Unlike standard math exercises that ask students to apply techniques to come up with a numerical answer or an expression, the questions require students to use the mathematics they know to come up with a strategy to accomplish a task or make meaningful decisions.
 Prereq or Coreq: FYC-101 or EN-110 or EN-109.